Nuclear Power in South Africa

 In 2006, Uranium Onei obtained its mining right for the Dominion Reefs project at Haartebeesfontein, outside Klerksdorp, 150 km southwest of Johannesburg.
 Production commenced early in 2007 and was planned to increase to 1730 t/yr U3O8 by 2011.
 Production cost was earlier expected to be US$ 14.50/lb U3O8 from the conglomerate reefs to 500 metres depth, but evidently increased well beyond this.
 The first sales contract for 680 tonnes was announced in November 2006.
 Production in 2007 was 78 tonnes and that for 2008 was 86 tonnes U3O8, reflecting slower and more difficult underground development than anticipated.
 A small amount of uranium was purchased from Australia in 2008 to meet sales commitments.

-First Uranium Corp of Canada, has built a US$ 55 million uranium processing plant at Ezulwini gold-uranium mine, 40 km southwest of Johannesburg, which has 3200 tU in measured and indicated resources and 85,000 tU inferred resources.
+First Uranium Corp of Canada, built a US$ 55 million uranium processing plant at Ezulwini gold-uranium mine in the West Rand, 40 km southwest of Johannesburg, which has 3200 tU in measured and indicated resources and 85,000 tU inferred resources.
 The main part of the plant, part of a $280 million recommissioning project, was completed and the first uranium produced in May 2009.
-Calcining is off-site.
-A seven-year ramp-up of underground production from the Middle Elsburg reef was planned, though this is on hold as the plant was placed on care and maintenance in February 2012.
+Calcining is off-site, by Nufcor.
+A seven-year ramp-up of underground production from the Middle Elsburg reef was planned, but the plant was placed on care and maintenance in February 2012.
 FY 2012 production (to end March) was 34 tU.
 The mine earlier produced over 6000 tU from 1960s to 2001.
 Early in 2012 Gold One International agreed to buy the operation for $70 million.
-Another offer was received from Waterpan Mining Corp.

 Buffelsfontein – Mine Waste Solutions